-During his time at UNC-Chapel Hill, he will work on Machine-based Extraction of Relations in Text (MERIT), a research project developed together with Antal van den Bosch of Radboud University Nijmegen.
+During his time at UNC-Chapel Hill, he worked on Machine-based Extraction of Relations in Text (MERIT), a research project developed together with Antal van den Bosch of Radboud University Nijmegen.
 MERIT utilizes tools developed in computational linguistics for a multi-perspective analysis of eyewitness accounts of end of the Second World War in the Arnhem/Nijmegen region and for the comparative analysis of memories of these events.
 He is also collaborating with colleagues in the Digital Innovation Lab on a project that uses slave narratives to analyze covert networks associated with the Underground Railroad.

 Marten Düring studied cultural history at the Universities of Augsburg and Manchester with a focus on the history of the Second World War.
 He also has an interest in interdisciplinary and computational research methods in the humanities and history in particular.
 Previously, he consulted with the Centre Virtuel de la Connaissance sur l’Europe (CVCE) on a network-based tool for the analysis of digitized primary sources.
 He also worked on event extraction from Dutch and US newspapers together with a team of Computational linguists at Radboud University Nijmegen.
 In July 2012, he successfully defended his PhD thesis which introduces a relational perspective to the analysis of help for persecuted Jews during the Holocaust.
 To date, this is the first formalized analysis of relations between helpers and recipients of help, and among the first projects which apply formal network methods in Contemporary History.

 Over the last few years, Düring has worked to bring together people and resources around the use of network analysis in the study of history.
 In particular, he has organized a workshop series on the topic and established Historical Network Research, an extension and outgrowth of the workshop series that bundles information on network analysis in the historical disciplines.

 And now, a few words from Marten: